g-verikios/House_Rent_Prediction/README.md

 Note: To stop serving use Crtl+C

 ## Things that could be done better and other remarks
-- The part of handling the features, for e.g. which ones to drop which ones to keep could be set up perhaps in a better way so that it's customizable in a simpler way.
-Now the column names are hardcoded and this is probably not the cleanest option if a later EDA on newer datasets brings other insights in terms of feature importance etc.
+- Categorical features were treated using the label encoder.
+This made things less complex in terms of preparing the dataset.
+It could be of interest to make a follow-up where different techniques are combined like label encoder for the features with high cardinality and one-hot-encoding for the rest and see how the scores might change.
+- Due to computing power limitation and time restrictions GridSearch's were a bit limited in terms of the grid space, if there's a follow-up it can be on a wider grid space.
+For example I could have used the CUDA toolkit and utilize the cpu for xgboost, which could have made things a lot faster at least for that particular model.
-- Generally wanted to do something more exotic other than the boilerplate used in the course for the scripts deploying the model, but in this case time was really limited, perhaps something to change in the future.
+- Generally wanted to do something more exotic other than the boilerplate used in the course for the scripts deploying the model, work, life and COVID didn't allow for more.
 - Serving the app on a webserver instead of local deployment
 - For serving the app on windows instead of ubuntu you could use waitress to serve the flask application, a few modifications might be needed in the Dockerfile and the pipfiles